 Regular testing is crucial to catching polyps that can grow in the lining of the colon which may turn into cancer.

 Examine a sample of the patient’s stool for traces of blood that can’t be seen.
 Blood doesn’t necessarily mean cancer, but lets the physician know that further tests should be considered.

 Uses a flexible scope to see directly inside a portion of the colon and can allow the physician to remove polyps if they are present.

 Call your insurance carrier to verify benefits for your age group, including procedures and anesthesia.

 Learn more about cancer screening and diagnosis at Swedish Hospital.

-Kavita Singh, M.D., is a board-certified gastroenterologist with Swedish Medical Group.
+Kavita Singh, M.D., is a board-certified gastroenterologist with Endeavor Health Medical Group.
 Her clinical interests include Barrett’s esophagus, celiac disease, colonoscopy, GERD/acid reflux, inflammatory bowel disease, irritable bowel syndrome (IBS) and women’s health.
 She has more than 10 years of experience.

 To schedule an appointment, please call 773-907-3038

 By David Modica | Published June 12, 2018